-The following links and resources can help answer your questions regarding education issues To speak to a LIFTT IL team member regarding your education needs please give us a call at (406) 259-5181 or send us a message through the contact us page.
+The following links and resources can answer your questions regarding education issues.
+To speak to a LIFTT independent Living team member regarding your education needs, please give us a call at (406) 259-5181 or send us a message through the contact us page.

-Their mission- To improve transition services and increase the number of youth with disabilities who achieve their desired post-school outcomes.
-Their vision- all individuals with or without disabilities –live, learn, work, play, and participate together in all life experiences.
-Contains useful information on resources for parents, professionals and youth.
+The project’s mission is to improve transition services and increase the number of youth with disabilities who achieve their desired post-school outcomes.
+Its vision is that all individuals with or without disabilities live, learn, work, play, and participate together in all life experiences.
+The project contains useful information on resources for parents, professionals and youth.

-Their mission-To identify students with disabilities who have exhibited leadership skills and equip them with additional training so that they may become leaders by example.
+MYLF’s mission is to identify students with disabilities who have exhibited leadership skills and equip them with additional training so that they become leaders by example.
 MYLF Students will expand their knowledge of the culture of disability, learn about all types of disabilities, and meet adults who are living successfully with disabilities.
-Their Goals- Develop Individual:
+Their individual goals include the following:

 - Leadership Plans to use upon return to his/her community